edwinfredy/Windows-Event-Viewer/README.md

 2. Install dependencies: ```pip install -r requirements.txt```
 3. Run the app: ```streamlit run main.py```

-**Some events can only be viewed when the tool has administrator access.**
+**Note: Some events can only be viewed when the tool has administrator access.**